 Artist I Designer I Tutor I

 Australian born artist Tracey Creighton knew early in life she was destined for a career in art.
 At 16 years of age, she attended the Queensland College of Art, completing a three year course in Commercial Illustration.
-Tracey went on to work as a graphic artist and in January 1982 opened Queensland’s first private graphic art college in Brisbane, then another on the Gold Coast in 1989.
+Tracey went on to work as a graphic artist and in January 1982 opened Queensland’s first private graphic art college in Brisbane, then another campus on the Gold Coast in 1989.

 Her college – The Commercial Art Training Centre later known as CATC (under new ownership since 1995), is still the longest running private graphic art college in Australia, and students are employed in the advertising and graphic arts industry all over the world.